-(1) The options were granted out of our Directors' Plan and have a term of ten years and vest at the rate of 25% per year over four years.
+(1) The options were granted out of our Non-Employee Director Plan and have a term of ten years and vest at the rate of 25% per year over four years.

-- (2) The RSUs were granted out of our Directors' Plan and vest at the rate of 25% per year over four years. - (3) All of our non-employee Directors are subject to our Stock Holding and Ownership Guidelines for RSU Shares, which requires each non-employee Director to accumulate and maintain shares of Common Stock issued pursuant to RSUs until he has accumulated shares of Common Stock equal to four times such non-employee Director's base annual cash retainer for service as a Director (but not for service on a Board committee), or until his termination of service. - (4) Market value of stock awards was determined by multiplying the number of unvested shares by \$47.83, which was the closing market price of our common stock on the NASDAQ Global Select Market on December 30, 2016, the last trading day of fiscal 2016.
+(2) The RSUs were granted out of our Non-Employee Director Plan and vest at the rate of 25% per year over four years.

+(3) All of our non-employee Directors are subject to our Stock Holding and Ownership Guidelines for RSU Shares, which requires each non-employee Director to accumulate and maintain shares of Common Stock issued pursuant to RSUs until he or she has accumulated shares of Common Stock equal to four times such non-employee Director's base annual cash retainer for service as a Director (but not for service on a Board committee), or until his or her termination of service.

+(4) Market value of stock awards was determined by multiplying the number of unvested shares by \$54.06, which was the closing market price of our common stock on the Nasdaq Global Select Market on December 31, 2018, the last trading day of fiscal 2018.